 Agilent Chemstation: create subset NIST library

 If you don’t have native Agilent .D format datafiles, you will need to convert your .raw or .qgd files to CDF (NASA Common Data Format) and Agilent .D format.
-Open Chemstation and convert the CDF’s using: File-export AIA datafiles.
+Open Chemstation and convert the CDF’s using: File-export AIA datafiles. **Can AMDIS or MSConvertGUI be used?
+If so, give instructions.

 If you started with Agilent format files you will still need to use Proteowizard or Chemstation to convert them to CDF so that they can be processed later using R.